Wiz-Tech-Kid/MetaMood/README.md

 image_picker	^1.1.2	Enables image selection from the gallery or camera. firebase_analytics	^11.3.5	Tracks user interactions and app usage.

+---

 ### Folder Structure

+---

 ### Usage
-1.Run the app:
+1. Run the app:
-bash
+     ```bash
      flutter run
-2.Explore the chatbot interface and interact with the AI for mental health support.
+2. Explore the chatbot interface and interact with the AI for mental health support.
-3.Sign in or sign up using email or Google.
+3. Sign in or sign up using email or Google.
-4.Save and retrieve data, upload images, and view user activity through charts.
+4. Save and retrieve data, upload images, and view user activity through charts.

+---

 ### Firebase Setup
 Ensure the following services are enabled in your Firebase project:

-Authentication
+- Authentication
-Realtime Database
+- Realtime Database
-Firestore Database
+- Firestore Database
-Storage
+- Storage
-Analytics
+- Analytics
-Remote Config
+- Remote Config

+---

 ### Contributing
 Contributions are welcome!
 Please fork the repository, make changes, and submit a pull request.

+---

-License
+### License
 This project is licensed under the MIT License.
 See LICENSE for details.